Ladvien/ladvien.github.io/_posts/2017-08-03-kali-pi-headless-wifi.md

 It has worked well so far.
 However, I've not fully tested the Bluetooth LE hardware on the custom kernel.

-One of the issues I've had is being able to connect to new wifi hotspots headlessly.
+One of the issues I've had is not being able to connect to new hotspots headlessly.
 Usually, you'd boot the rp0w connected to a monitor, keyboard, mouse, and edit wpa_supplicant.conf directly.
 But what if you want to go into a new location with only your laptop and the rp0w.
 How would you add the wifi credentials to the rp0w without a monitor, etc.

 For awhile, I tried to get the ethernet gadget setup to work on the rp0w without any luck.
 I think the problems relates to trying to use the gadget hardware on a Mac rather than a Windows machine.